AlibabaCloudDocs/backbonenet/intl.en-US/Best Practices/Connect a local data center to Alibaba Cloud using active__standby links formed by a leased line and a Smart Access Gateway.md

 -   The local IDC is connected to Alibaba Cloud through redundant links formed by the leased line and the Smart Access Gateway.
 The leased line uses BGP protocol.
 -   Cloud services are deployed in Beijing, Hong Kong, and Shanghai respectively.
 -   Ensure that the CIDR blocks of VPCs in different regions do not conflict with the CIDR block of the local IDC.
-The CIDR blocks of the VPCs and local IDC in this tutorial are as follows:
+The CIDR blocks of the VPCs and local IDC in this topic are as follows:

     |Network|CIDR block|
     |:------|:---------|